typora/support.typora.io/_posts/2021-11-21-activation.md

 ## Deactivate Typora

-If you can access an activated Typora, you can deactivate it in following way:
+If you can access an activated Typora, you can deactivate it in the following way:

 1. [Open `License Panel`](#register--activate-typora) from `Typora` → `My License…` menu item or `Help` → `My License…` menu item.
 2. Click `Deactivate` button, and click `OK` on the confirm dialog.

 <img src="/media/activation/Screen Shot 2021-11-21 at 21.57.37.png" alt="Screen Shot 2021-11-21 at 21.57.37" style="zoom:50%;" />

-If you cannot access the device, you can simplify activate Typora on new devices, we will automatically deactivated the oldest activated devices for your license code.
+If you cannot access the device, you can simply activate Typora on a new device and we will automatically deactivate the oldest activated device for your license code.

 ---